 A higher calling

 Paul, sometime before his conversion at age 31, was almost certainly married given the social norms at the time and the fact he was a Pharisee (and likely member of the Sanhedrin).
-His mate died (Paul presents himself as understanding both a married and single state - 1Corinthians 7:8 - 10) sometime before he began to zealously persecute the church (Acts 9).
+His mate died (he presents himself as understanding a married and single state - 1Corinthians 7:8 - 10) sometime before he began to persecute the church (Acts 9).

-7. For I wish that all men might be even as myself.
+For I wish that all men might be even as myself.
 But each one has his own gift from God; one is this way, and another is that way.
-8. Now I say to the unmarried and to the widows that it is good for them if they can remain even as I am.
+Now I say to the unmarried and to the widows that it is good for them if they can remain even as I am.

 The man who is unmarried is concerned about the things of the Lord - how he may please the Lord.
-33. But he who is married has concerns about the things of this world - how he may please his wife . . .
+But he who is married has concerns about the things of this world - how he may please his wife . . .

-Why is someone who serves unmarried have a higher spiritual calling?
-The first and obvious reason is that those who are single have significantly more time to dedicate to God since they are not having to spend time pleasing a mate (1Corinthians 7:32 - 33) and maintaining a household.
+Why is someone who serves unmarried have a higher spiritual calling and gift from God?
+The first and obvious reason is that those who are single have significantly more time to dedicate to him since they are not having to spend time pleasing a mate (1Corinthians 7:32 - 33) and maintaining a household.

-Those who wish to serve unmarried must be willing to DENY themselves the blessing of a close relationship with another human in marriage.
+Those who wish to serve unmarried must be willing to deny themselves the blessing of a close relationship with another human in marriage.
 They must be willing to forego the benefits of marriage for the sake of the Kingdom, such as sex, the joy of having children, and having someone close to them to help them through life.
-They must be willing to suffer loss in order to serve the greater good.
+They must be willing to suffer loss and focus on the spiritual side of life in order to serve the greater good.